vberlier/narwhal/README.md

 ### Running tests and test groups

-Unicorn defines the `RUN_TESTS` macro.
+Narwhal defines the `RUN_TESTS` macro.
 It will let you specify a list of tests and test groups to run and will return either `EXIT_SUCCESS` if all the tests passed or `EXIT_FAILURE` otherwise.

 ```c
 TEST(foo) { /* ... */ }